Slovak designer wins top architecture prize for ocean cleaning facility

 Her ingenious prototype “consists of interconnected petal-shaped buildings which stand on tentacle-like platforms, and all work together to collect plastic debris from the water surface and transform it into recyclable material”, explains The Calvert Journal.

-“I believe today is the time to imagine a cleaner, environmentally more sustainable future and ways to achieve it with technical, architectural and artistic creations, to allow us to build them for ours and the world’s better tomorrows,” said Lenka Petrakova, who works as a senior architect at the Zaha Hadid Architects studio in London.
+“I believe today is the time to imagine a cleaner, environmentally more sustainable future and ways to achieve it with technical, architectural and artistic creations, to allow us to build them for ours and the world’s better tomorrows,” said Slovak laureate Lenka Petrakova, who works at the Zaha Hadid architecture studio in London.

 It’s estimated that some 8 million metric tonnes of plastic waste end up in the ocean every year.